jabehan/starter-hugo-academic/content/post/getting-started/index.md

 ---
+subtitle: "Welcome to the official page for my project, <i>Biogenic Nanoparticles Prepared from Bacterial Biofilms for Electrocatalytic and Fuel Cell Device Applications</i> - or just BioNanoCat, for short."
+summary: "Welcome to the official page for my project, <i>Biogenic Nanoparticles Prepared from Bacterial Biofilms for Electrocatalytic and Fuel Cell Device Applications</i> - or just BioNanoCat, for short."
 title: "Bienvenue!
 My Marie Skłodowska-Curie BIENVENUE fellowship has officially started!"
-subtitle: "Welcome to the official page for my project, <i>Biogenic Nanoparticles Prepared from Bacterial Biofilms for Electrocatalytic and Fuel Cell Device Applications</i> - or just BioNanoCat, for short."
-# Summary for listings and search engines
-summary: "Welcome to the official page for my project, <i>Biogenic Nanoparticles Prepared from Bacterial Biofilms for Electrocatalytic and Fuel Cell Device Applications</i> - or just BioNanoCat, for short."

 # Link this post with a project
 projects: []